Treating Atrial Fibrillation & Arrhythmia in Birmingham, AL

 - Relieving AF symptoms and improving the patient’s quality of life

 - Preventing blood clots to decrease the risk of stroke

 - Controlling the heart rate to allow the ventricles (lower heart chambers) enough time to fill with blood

 - Restoring the heart rhythm to allow the atria (upper heart chambers) and ventricles to work together more efficiently

 Once atrial fibrillation is thought to be suppressed or treated, care must still be taken to monitor for recurrences of AF.
 Even if there are no symptoms, atrial fibrillation may cause a stroke.
 It is important to talk to Dr. Smith about which treatment options are right for you.

+Atrial fibrillation is a serious medical condition and if left untreated, it may lead to blood clots causing stroke or heart attack, fatigue, or heart failure.
 To help prevent these serious events, it’s important to get your heart checked periodically even if there are no symptoms.

 Schedule a Consultation

 For more information on treatment options for atrial fibrillation and other arrhythmias, call 205-510-5000 today!
 Schedule a consultation with Macy C. Smith, Jr., MD, FACC, FHRS in Birmingham, Alabama.